This crockpot gluten free chili made with green chilies is the BEST (and a super easy) gluten free chili recipe!

 You can find gluten-free canned beans at your local grocery store, and even at Thrive Market.

 A note of warning—do NOT use “chili beans.”
 These are already flavored, not only do you want control over the flavor of your chili recipe, but some chili beans aren’t gluten-free!

 Many store bought chilis and chili at restaurants do contain gluten.
 Wheat flour is a common additive and is often used as a thickener.

 However, it is so simple and easy to make chili from scratch to ensure that it is, in fact, safe for people who are gluten-free.

 Most premade chili seasoning recipes are NOT gluten-free.
 Most chili seasonings contain wheat flour as a binder/thickener, or are processed in facilities and equipment that also process wheat.

 Personally, I make my own gluten free chili seasoning recipe.
 It’s SO simple to make up yourself, store in a jar, and have ready for chili night—and it only uses 5 basic spices.

 How to serve the best gluten-free chili:

-Don’t forget your toppings–you can top your chili with cheese, sour cream, avocado, chives, the sky is the limit!
+Don’t forget your toppings–you can top your bowl of chili with cheese, sour cream, avocado, sliced green onoins, the sky is the limit!